Keibert Ruiz Player Props: Nationals vs. Rockies

-The Washington Nationals, including Keibert Ruiz (.415 on-base percentage in past 10 games, 112 points above season-long percentage), battle starting pitcher Jake Bird and the Colorado Rockies at Nationals Park, Monday at 7:05 PM ET.
+Keibert Ruiz -- batting .417 in his past 10 games -- will be in action for the Washington Nationals versus the Colorado Rockies, with Austin Gomber on the hill, on July 25 at 7:05 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-3 with an RBI) against the Giants.
+He strung together two hits (going 2-for-4 with an RBI) in his last appearance against the Rockies.

 Keibert Ruiz Game Info & Props vs. the Rockies